fafafwzn/TensorFlow_HorseOrHuman/README.md

-This is a test readme file
+This project was created to show my skill to build a machine learning model using unstructured data (image data).